yonghenghuanmie/Component/README.md

 # Component
 ## ConstraintType
 ### Overview
-ConstraintType is a header library to constraint type in template parameters based on concept.
-It is useful and convenient for generic programming.
+ConstraintType is a header library to constraint type in template parameters.
+It is useful and convenient for generic programming and provide backward compatibility from C++ 14 to C++ 20.
+When you use C++ 20 or greater standards it will use concept instead of constant expression.
 ### Usage
 ```c++
 using namespace ConstraintType;